xrdocs/telemetry/_tutorials/2020-12-22-ios-xr-telemetry-power-consumption-docker-compose.md

 For each location, IOS-XR will allocate a power budget stored in power_allocated.
 Last, current power utilization per location can be found in power_consumed/value.

 Visualization has been tested on device located in Brussels IOS-XR TAC lab.
-A first simple overall power consumption dashboard has been built for an ASR 9000 and a NCS 5500 routers:
+A first simple overall power consumption dashboard has been built for an ASR 9000 and a NCS 5500:

 ![overall-power]({{site.baseurl}}/images/overall-power.png)